ptds2022/final-project-groupe-e/README.md

 ## About the package

-The goal of pkgrpEArmy is to generate a shiny app by calling the function "militaryapp()".
+The goal of pkgrpArmy is to generate a shiny app by calling the function "militaryapp()".
 Please see more the vignette section "my_army_app" and "description" for more info.

 ## Installation